-- Execution of the Company’s existing plans and further exploration and development programs for Escalones and Gold Springs which may change due to changes in the views of the Company or if new information arises which makes it prudent to change such plans or programs, including road access to the properties, the timely receipt of required permits for exploration activities, the availability of equipment and qualified personnel, the continuing support for mining by the local governments in Chile, and in Nevada and Utah in the USA, and the availability of sufficient financing to fund planned or further required work in a timely manner and on acceptable terms to advance the Escalones and the Gold Springs projects.
+- Execution of the Company’s existing plans and further exploration and development programs for Gold Springs which may change due to changes in the views of the Company or if new information arises which makes it prudent to change such plans or programs, including road access to the property, the timely receipt of required permits for exploration activities, the availability of equipment and qualified personnel, the continuing support for mining by the local governments in Nevada and Utah in the USA, and the availability of sufficient financing to fund planned or further required work in a timely manner and on acceptable terms to advance the Gold Springs project.

 - The accuracy of current mineral resource estimates and interpretation of drill, metallurgical testing and other exploration results.
 New information or new interpretation of existing information may result in changes in the Company’s expectations.

 Subject to applicable laws, the Company assumes no obligation to update or revise any forward-looking statement, whether as a result of new information, future events or any other reason.